nikunjkumar05/react-native-ipfs-demo-latest/README.md

 npm install --force
 ```

 > Patches are applied automatically via `patch-package` in the postinstall script.
 The postinstall also removes stale `react-native-vector-icons` codegen artifacts that conflict with RN 0.86's app-level codegen.
+If a patch fails to apply (e.g. after modifying upstream source), regenerate it with `npx patch-package <package-name>`.

 ### 2. Start IPFS Desktop